pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 First, the long urge I have had to conduct a basic experiment to see for myself 'how many (training) data points a (training) prompt was worth'.
-Given a task we wish to train an LLM for, can we yield comparable or even better models with a mere fraction of the labeled data points than before, by simply transforming the training examples differently?
+Given a task we wish to train an LLM for, can we yield comparable or even better models with a mere fraction of the labeled data points traditionally used by simply transforming the training examples differently?
 I share the experiment setup, code and observations from fine-tuning a series of models on the rudimentary task of topic classification which illustrates the sample efficiency of instruction tuning with prompts.

 Second, it consolidates reflections on what makes prompting powerful: (1) tracing how the use of prompting an LLM